pololu/xyzrobot-servo-arduino/README.md

 ## Getting your servos to move

 After you have configured your servos, you should try running a simple example to make sure you can move your servos.
-If you have the [XYZrobot arm], you should run the RobotArmTest example.
+If you have the [XYZrobot arm][arm], you should run the RobotArmTest example.
 If you have a standalone servo, you should run the SetPosition or SetSpeed example.